-Abortion is illegal in Ireland except where there is a real and substantial risk to the life, (as distinct from the health) of the mother.
+Abortion is illegal in Ireland except where there is a real and substantial risk to the life (as distinct from the health) of the mother.
 This includes a risk arising from a threat of suicide.
-The Irish Medical Council ethical guidelines to doctors state that 'it is not unethical if a child in utero should suffer or lost its life as a side effect of standard medical treatment of the mother'.
+The Protection of Life During Pregnancy Act 2013 regulates the limited circumstances in which a pregnancy can be legally terminated.
+The Department of Health has published guidance for health professionals on the operation of the Act.

 Women may not be prevented from travelling abroad to get an abortion.
+It is not lawful to encourage or advocate an abortion in individual cases.
 It is lawful to provide information in Ireland about abortions abroad, subject to strict conditions.
-It is not lawful to encourage or advocate an abortion in individual cases.
+This document explains the rules about providing such information.

 Information about abortion abroad may be made available by doctors, by specific agencies or by individual counsellors.
 The rules apply to all providers of information but a distinction is made between information that is provided for the general public and information that is made available directly to a pregnant woman by a doctor or an advisory service.